 With enough mental and physical stimulation, Olivia will love to snuggle up and sleep like an angel.
 She is so easy to fall in love with.
 For a family committed to her training and ready for a project, she will surely be the missing puzzle piece that completes their home.

-Olivia is a 1.5 year old mixed breed and weights 56lbs. (click her breed to see her DNA results!)
+Olivia is a 1.5 year old Eastern European Village Dog and weights 56lbs. (click her breed to see her DNA results!)

 Why a Diamond?

 Olivia is as smart, active, fun, and loving as she is beautiful, but needs consistent guidance and direction from an experienced family, which is why Olivia is a Diamond in the Ruff.